-The third standard prohibits the issuance of authorizations that allow a large scale metallic mineral mining operation to store or dispose of metallic mineral mining wastes and tailings that could release sulfuric acid, and "other acids, dissolved metals, toxic pollutants, or other compounds thereof that will effect, directly or indirectly, surface or subsurface water or tributaries thereto" used by humans or salmon.
+The second standard in 07WTR3 is the same as the third standard in 07WTR2.
+It prohibits the issuance of authorizations that allow a large scale metallic mineral mining operation to store or dispose of metallic mineral mining wastes and tailings that could release sulfuric acid, and "other acids, dissolved metals, toxic pollutants, or other compounds thereof that will effect, directly or indirectly, surface or subsurface water or tributaries thereto" used by humans or salmon.